Textualize/rich/docs/source/introduction.rst

 Rich works with OSX, Linux and Windows.

+On Windows both the (ancient) cmd.exe terminal is supported and the new `Windows Terminal <https://github.com/microsoft/terminal/releases>`_.
+The later has much improved support for color and style.

 Rich requires Python 3.6.1 and above.
 Note that Python 3.6.0 is *not* supported due to lack of support for methods on NamedTuples.

 Installation